How cycling in Costa Rica could look like.

 • There is a lot of traffic in Costa Rica and drivers aren’t exactly enthusiastic about bikers.
 A rearview mirror is recommended.
 Some streets along the coast have a shoulder usable for bikers.

-• You can bring your bike on busses.
+• You can bring your bike on buses.
 You might have to pay extra.

 • You should take care of your valuables.
 It is best to bring a few photocopies of your passport.